 The recruitment process includes the steps below, not in any particular order:

 - Testing Registration and Written Test Conducted by Public Safety (PST).
 This requires a $35 fee payable to PST (Written Test must be passed with 70% or higher)

 - Complete PST's Personal History Statement

-- Computer Based Skills Test
+- Computer Based Skills and Behavior Assessment Tests

 - Conditional Offer of Hire